Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Assumptions and notation

-Let $S_t$ be a non dividend-paying market asset. $\tilde{ S_t}$ will denote its time-0 discounted value $e^{-rt}S_t$.
-The \emph{total realized variance} on $[0, t]$ of $S_t$ is by definition the \emph {quadratic variation} of the natural logarithm of $S_t$, that is :
+Let $S_t$ be a non dividend-paying market asset. $\tilde{ S_t}$ will denote its time-zero discounted value $e^{-rt}S_t$.
+The \emph{total realized variance} on $[0, t]$ of $S_t$ is by definition the \emph {quadratic variation} of the natural logarithm of $S_t$, that is:

 The limit runs over the supremum norm of all the possible partitions $\pi$ of $[t_0, t]$.
 The \emph{total realized volatility} is $\sqrt{TV_t}$.
 The \emph{period realized variance} and \emph{volatility} (or realized variance/volatility \emph{tout court}) are given respectively by $RV_t=TV_t/t$ and $\sqrt{RV_t}$.
-If $X_t=\log S_t$ is a semimartingale, by taking the limit in (\ref{total}) it is an easy check that:
+If $X_t=\log S_t$ is a semimartingale, by taking the limit in (\ref{total}) it is easy to check that:

-The algebra of the square matrices of order $n$ with real entries is indicated $\mathcal M_n(\mathbb R)$ and that of symmetric real matrices $Sim_n(\mathbb R)$.
+The algebra of the square matrices of order $n$ with real entries is indicated by $\mathcal M_n(\mathbb R)$ and the sub-algebra of the symmetric matrices by $Sim_n(\mathbb R)$.
 Matrix product is denoted by juxtaposition; the scalar product between vectors is either indicated by multiplying on the left with the transposed vector $\cdot^T$ or by the usual dot notation.
-The symbol $Tr$ stands for the trace operator
+The symbol $Tr$ stands for the trace operator.

 If $J$ is an absolutely continuous random variable, we denote by $f_J(x)$ its probability density function and by $\phi_J(z)$ its \emph{characteristic function} For a Fourier-integrable function $f: \mathbb C^n \rightarrow \mathbb C$ its Fourier transform will be denoted $\hat f$.
 For a complex-valued function or a complex plane subset, $\cdot^*$ indicates the complex conjugate function or set.